Nerve injury: Nerve regeneration therapies

 Electrical stimulation can promote nerve regeneration.
 The positive effect of electrical stimulation on nerve regeneration is due to its molecular influence on the damaged neuron and Schwann cells.
 Electrical stimulation can directly accelerate the expression of cyclic adenosine monophosphate (cAMP) both in neurons and Schwann cells. cAMP is a molecule that stimulates multiple signaling pathways that aid nerve regeneration by enhancing the expression of several neurotrophic factors.
 Electrical stimulation also results in the influx of calcium ions, which further triggers multiple regeneration pathways.

 The frequency of stimulation is an important factor in the success of both quality and quantity of axon regeneration as well as growth of the surrounding myelin and blood vessels that support the axon.
 Histological analysis and measurement of regeneration showed that low frequency stimulation had a more successful outcome than high frequency stimulation on regeneration of damaged sciatic nerves.

-Other studies have used both oscillating current (AC) and non-oscillating direct current (DC) stimulation to regenerate mammalian peripheral nerves.
+Other studies have used both oscillating current (AC) and non-oscillating direct current (DC) stimulation to regenerate mammalian nerves.
 Mammalian neurons preferentially orient and grow towards the cathode in DC electric fields.

 Surgery can be done in case a nerve has become cut or otherwise divided.
 Recovery of a nerve after surgical repair depends mainly on the age of patients.
 Younger the patients, better the prognosis, because of better healing capacity of young tissues.
 Young children can recover almost normal nerve function.
 In contrast, a patient over 60 years old with a cut nerve in the hand would expect to recover only protective sensory function, that is, the ability to distinguish hot/cold or sharp/dull; recovery of motor function would be likely incomplete.
 Many other factors also affect nerve recovery.
 The use of autologous nerve grafting procedures that involve redirection of regenerative donor nerve fibers into the graft conduit has been successful in restoring target muscle function.
 Localized delivery of soluble neurotrophic factors may help promote the rate of axon regeneration observed within these graft conduits.

 An expanding area of nerve regeneration research deals with the development of scaffolding and bio-conduits.
 Scaffolding developed from bio-compatible material would be useful in nerve regeneration if they successfully exhibit essentially the same role as the endoneurial tubes and Schwann cells do in guiding regrowing axons.

 Prevention of nerve injuries

-Methods to help prevent peripheral nerve injuries include injection pressure monitoring.
+Methods to help prevent nerve injuries include injection pressure monitoring.
 The presence of a high opening injection pressure (> 20 PSI) is a sensitive sign of intrafascicular/intraneural needle tip placement.
 Extrafascicular needle tip placement is associated with low pressures (< 20 PSI).
 Also, high pressure injection was associated with neurologic deficits and severe axonal damage after the block.
-Other methods of preventing peripheral nerve injury include electrical nerve stimulation and ultrasonography.
+Other methods of preventing nerve injury include electrical nerve stimulation and ultrasonography.
 Electrical stimulation with a motor response at < 0.2 mA only can occur with an intraneural/intrafasciular needle tip location.